ed-rodh/Null_models_I_and_II/README.md

 # Output

-The functions output a type Array{Char,2} wich describe a matrix of aminoacids letters, then if outfile is not empty then the output alignment is exported in fasta format.
+The functions output a type Array{Char,2} wich describe a matrix of aminoacids letters, then if outfile is not empty then the output alignment is exported as a text file in fasta format.

 # Requirements